How to legally collect UGC from Instagram and TikTok

 Instagram and TikTok specifics

 On Instagram, the practical channel is a DM rights request against tagged posts, Stories and Reels.
-On TikTok, the same principle holds for videos, and you should be doubly careful with sound, a clip can be visually cleared and still carry a music licence you do not have (covered in the full rights guide).
+On TikTok, the same principle holds for videos, and you should be doubly careful with sound — a clip can be visually cleared and still carry a music licence you do not have (covered in the full rights guide).
 On both platforms, screenshots and re-uploads strip context and quality; always work from the original where you can.
+Once you have rights-cleared TikTok content, see how to embed a TikTok feed on your site for the display options.

 Sources & notes